 Caddington Village School is federated with Slip End Village School with a single Governing Body.

-Helen Brind is Head of School at Slip End and Laura Jackson was appointed as Acting Head of School at Caddington in September 2018 to cover for maternity leave; they are responsible for the day to day running of each school and are Associate Governors.
+Helen Brind is Head of School at Slip End and Chloe Logan is Head of School at Caddington; they are responsible for the day-to-day running of each school and are Associate Governors.

 Powers and Duties of the Governing Body

 Parliament has given a range of duties and powers to Governing Bodies under the Education Acts including all of the following:

 - conducting the school with a view to promoting high standards of educational achievement;

 - taking general responsibility for the conduct of the school - in practice this should include how in broad strategic terms it should be run;

 - managing the school’s budget; including determining the staff complement and making decisions on staff pay in accordance with the School Teachers Pay and Conditions Document;

 - making sure that the curriculum for the school is balanced and broadly based and in particular that the National Curriculum and religious education are taught, and reporting on National Curriculum assessments and examination results;

 - determining the staff complement and a pay policy for the school;

 - participating in the appointment of the head and deputy head teacher and other staff and regulating staff conduct and discipline;